noahgift/devml/README.md

 ## Get environment setup

+Code is written to support Python 3.6 or greater.
+You can get that here:  https://www.python.org/downloads/release/python-360/.

 #### An easy way to run the project locally is to check the repo out and in the root of the repo run:

 ```bash